 - Getting a Chance to Revise Your Returns

-So, if you have filed initial income tax return before due date, revised returns can be filed again before the end of the current financial year.
-Thus, as long as the Income tax return is filed by 31st July 2017, revised returns can be filed any time before 31st March 2018.
+So, if you have filed an initial income tax return before the due date, revised returns can be filed again before the end of the current financial year.
+Thus, as long as the Income-tax return is filed by 31st July 2017, revised returns can be filed any time before 31st March 2018.

 - Preventing Interest Loss on Refunds

-Tax payers are liable to pay 6% of annual ROI on the extra tax paid, if amount exceeds 10% of the total tax paid.
+Taxpayers are liable to pay 6% of annual ROI on the extra tax paid if the amount exceeds 10% of the total tax paid.
 These refunds are commonly available for the ones who have paid extra tax/advance tax/TDS.
-In case, the Income tax return filed was within due date, interest will be calculated from 1 April of the assessment to the date on which the refund amount is actually processed.
+In case, the Income-tax return filed was within the due date, interest will be calculated from 1 April of the assessment to the date on which the refund amount is actually processed.